Nepmia/Jquery-navScrollFX/README.md

 # N4 ScrollFX
- A simple jquery plugin to retract or show your navbar when scrolling
+This simple jQuery plugin is a part of N4-Framework modules.
+It can be used to retract / expand / lock a navbar depending on user actions and scroll.

 ## Usage